digitalearthafrica/deafrica-airflow/dags/landsat_scenes_sync/README.md

       changing links to point to our S3 bucket and transforming from stac 0.7 to 1.0.
       After that sending to an SNS topic.

+- aws_utils
+    * Additional Python logic for AWS connections.

-- url_request_utils
+- sync_utils
-    * Additional Python logic to treat requests and AWS connections.
+    * Additional Python logic to treat requests, read files and etc.